 Based on the above discussion, it is clear that numerical optimization will in general not proceed directly from problem specification to the optimal design.
 Rather, the problem specification will evolve iteratively based on feedback provided by the optimization results.
 In this paper, we investigate various means of posing two-dimensional airfoil optimization problems under a range of operating conditions.
-The objective is twofold: 1) to identify a successful strategy for multipoint optimization, i.e. an automated procedure for designing an airfoil to produce specified optimal multipoint performance, and 2) to provide some insight into the trade-offs involved in different priorities among various objectives in order to aid designers in applying numerical optimization algorithms.
+The objective is twofold: 1) to identify a successful strategy for multipoint optimization, that is, an automated procedure for designing an airfoil to produce specified optimal multipoint performance, and 2) to provide some insight into the tradeoffs involved in different priorities among various objectives to aid designers in applying numerical optimization algorithms.

-$[\]label{eq:professor} \mbox{Professor}, \mbox{Senior Canada Research Chair in Computational Aerodynamics, Senior AIAA Member, dwz@oddjob.utias.utoronto.ca.}$
+Professor, Senior Canada Research Chair in Computational Aerodynamics, Institute for Aerospace Studies, 4925 Dufferin Street; dwz@oddjob. utias.utoronto.ca.
+Senior Member AIAA.

-[†]Graduate Student
+[†]Graduate Student, Institute for Aerospace Studies, 4925 Dufferin Street.